-The lectures for the two terms cover the following periods, approximately: (1) Sept - Dec., 2007 : ca. 1250 - 1520; and (2) Jan - Apr.
-2008: ca. 1520 - ca. 1750.
+The lectures for the two terms cover the following periods, approximately: (1) Sept - Dec.
+2013: ca. 1250 - 1520; and (2) Jan - Apr.
+2014: ca. 1520 - ca. 1750.
 The course itself begins with an overview of the general course of economic changes during the so-called Commercial Revolution era (ca. 1000 - ca. 1320) and the so-called 'Great Depression' of the Late-Middle Ages (ca. 1320 - ca. 1450).
 Then, for the entire span of these two eras, we shall consider the major macro-economic structural changes in the West European economy, in terms: demography (population growth and decline); money and monetary forces; and prices: long-term 'secular' changes in the price level, in terms of inflations and deflations.
-Then we shall examine the basic economic structures of later-medieval agrarian society, in terms of the three inter-related governing socio-economic institutions: feudalism, manorialism, and serfdom.
-We shall examine in particular their economic, social, cultural, and institutional impediments to the development and diffusion of an organized market economy, principally in western Europe.
+Then we shall examine the basic economic structures of later-medieval agrarian society, in terms of the three interrelated governing socio-economic institutions: feudalism, manorialism, and serfdom.
+We shall examine in particular their economy, principally in western Europe.